GordonFreemanK/gfk-image/README.md

 ## What is this?

 This PowerShell module provides:
-- A simplified wrapper around [ExifTool](https://exiftool.org/) (not included) to read and write image metadata
+- A simplified wrapper around [ExifTool](https://exiftool.org/) (tool not included) to read and write image metadata
-- A command to make [digiKam](https://www.digikam.org/download/) Batch Queue Manager's User Shell Script plugin PowerShell-aware
+- A Windows-only command to make [digiKam](https://www.digikam.org/download/) Batch Queue Manager's User Shell Script plugin PowerShell-aware
 - Useful commands to:
   - Calculate [UTC offsets](https://en.wikipedia.org/wiki/UTC_offset) automatically based on a date/time and GPS location
   - Load digiKam tags for an image as if they were a PowerShell drive